 In order for a sale to be worthwhile, it has to at least cover the costs of producing and delivering the product or service.
 That’s the bare minimum.
 And let’s be honest – you’re pouring way too much time, effort, resources and love into your business to juuuust be scraping by at break-even.

 Before making a push to bring in more customers:

 - Know your expenses and your breakeven point.
 How much does it cost to create and deliver your product or service from start to finish.
 Know this number.
 Love this number.
 This is the price you absolutely must sell at, otherwise you’re losing money with each and every sale you make.

 - Put profit into the mix.
 Increasing your sale price to include profit is all about building your business’ savings account.
 It’s the money you’ll be able to invest in that new website, upgrading your CRM or hiring out fabulous social media support.
 It’s also your wiggle room when it comes time to negotiate.
 Start with an extra 10%, and work your way up from there.
-(If you haven’t already signed up, my free training Price Like A Pro is a great way to wrap your head around polishing your pricing)

 2) Smart scaling